javascript-tutorial/pt.javascript.info/6-data-storage/03-indexeddb/article.md

 1. Get a promise wrapper like [idb](https://github.com/jakearchibald/idb).
 2. Open a database: `idb.openDb(name, version, onupgradeneeded)`
     - Create object storages and indexes in `onupgradeneeded` handler or perform version update if needed.
-3. For requests:
-    - Create transaction `db.transaction('books')` (readwrite if needed).
-    - Get the object store `transaction.objectStore('books')`.
-4. Then, to search by a key, call methods on the object store directly.
-    - To search by an object field, create an index.
-5. If the data does not fit in memory, use a cursor.

-Here's a small demo app:

-[codetabs src="books" current="index.html"]